SonarMonkey/ephemera.nexus/content/about/_index.md

 ## Credits

-All the other stuff besides me that made this site possible.
+Most of the other stuff besides me that made this site possible:

 - [Zola](https://www.getzola.org) generates this site

 - [Rosé Pine](https://rosepinetheme.com/) the current color scheme

 - [goblin-heart/sadgrl.online](https://goblin-heart.net/sadgrl/) lots of useful links and resources, also that starry background!

 - [The Cyber Vanguard](https://cyber.dabamos.de/) many of the badges on the homepage

 - [Seirdy](https://seirdy.one) some of the other badges on the home page

 - [HTML Dog](https://www.htmldog.com/) excellent tutorials for HTML and CSS

 - [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web) an extremely complete reference and set of tutorials for tons of web technology